 If you have trouble accessing the Internet, there is a help-desk available on the ship.

 Testing the Speed of Royal Caribbean’s VOOM Service

-During the course of the cruise we performed several different speed tests.
-These tests all returned results in the 3-5 Mbps range for download speeds.
-For reference, many home broadband connections range between 20-50 Mbps (you can test your current connection speed here.)
+Before Starlink, we commonly encountered speeds of 3-5 Mbps on the ship for its then fastest connection.
+For reference, many home broadband connections range between 20-100 Mbps (you can test your current connection speed here.)

 Reliability of the Internet Connection

 It can be frustrating to try to access the web, only to have issues with the internet connection.
 Unfortunately, you may run into some issues with the reliability of VOOM at times.

 For instance, during the first day of one trip we took, the weather was bad, which has an impact on the connection.
 We had issues accessing websites and the service seemed to come and go.
 In fact, we had a similar issue during a morning storm later on in the cruise.
 There were also other times here and there that the connection seemed to be hit or miss for short spurts.
 Often it was resolved by logging out and logging back in.

 Another cruise to Alaska aboard Royal Caribbean saw the Internet completely down for almost a day.
 When we went down to talk to the staff, we found an entire line of other passengers already there with the same complaint.

 On the other hand, our most recent cruise where we saw significantly faster VOOM speeds via Starlink had almost zero issues with connectivity or speed.
 It was nearly flawless (there was a time or two where the service seemed down momentarily, but then came back quickly).